SouravAbhangrao/Adease-time-series/README.md

 • Russian-language pages present a promising opportunity for high conversion rates with their decent number of visits and low MAPE, if utilized effectively.

-• Despite having the second-highest number of visits, Spanish-language pages exhibit the highest MAPE, suggesting that advertisements on these pages may not effectively reach the intended audience.
+• Despite having the second-highest number of visits, Spanish-language pages exhibit the highest MAPE, suggesting that advertisements on these pages may not effectively reach the intended audience.

 • French, German, and Japanese-language pages show moderate levels of visits and MAPE.
 Depending on the target customers, consider advertising campaigns on these pages to capitalize on their potential reach and conversion rates.